geodeepak/Seismolive/What's-New-in-ObsPy-1.1.md

 ![Logo](http://i.imgur.com/EnyL91L.png)

 It's has been too long but ObsPy 1.1.0 has finally arrived!
 It is a pretty big release accumulating changes across the code base by 37 unique contributors over the course of over 20 months!
-Thanks a lot to everyone involved!
+Thanks a lot to everyone involved - it would not be possible without your help!

 In the future we plan to move to smaller, but more frequent, biannual releases.